Enable Remote Desktop on Ubuntu Linux

 How to connect to Ubuntu Desktop via Remote Desktop Connections

-Ensure your Windows client supports modern RDP authentication methods.
-Note that if your Ubuntu session is running on Wayland, some older remote desktop clients may experience compatibility issues compared to a traditional X11 session.
+Make sure your Windows client supports modern RDP authentication methods.
+Note that if your Ubuntu session is running on Wayland, some older remote desktop clients may experience compatibility issues compared to a traditional X11 session (an older display server protocol).

 Enter the username and password you set in the Ubuntu Remote Desktop menu to log in.

-Once you enter the correct details, you will be connected to your Ubuntu desktop.
+Once you enter the correct details, you’ll be connected to your Ubuntu desktop.

 Conclusion

-Ubuntu Linux has a powerful built-in tool for remote support.
-By using the GNOME settings, you can easily turn remote access on or off.
-Always remember to use a VPN for security, and ensure your Windows client is up to date to handle modern authentication requirements.
+Ubuntu Linux comes with a powerful built-in tool for remote support.
+Using the GNOME settings, you can turn remote access on or off.
+For security, always remember to use a VPN and make sure your Windows client is up to date for modern authentication.

 Was this guide helpful?